NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/configure-tunnels/tunnel-run-parameters.md

 | --------------- | -------------------- |
 | `cloudflared tunnel --logfile <PATH> run <UUID or NAME>` | `TUNNEL_LOGFILE`     |

 Saves application log to this file.
 Mainly useful for reporting issues.
-For more details on what information you need when contacting Cloudflare support, refer to [this guide](/cloudflare-one/faq/cloudflare-tunnels-faq/).
+For more details on what information you need when contacting Khulnasoft support, refer to [this guide](/cloudflare-one/faq/cloudflare-tunnels-faq/).

 ## `loglevel`